 Goodwill reflects the cost of an acquisition in excess of the fair values assigned to identifiable net assets acquired.
 Goodwill is reviewed for impairment during the fourth fiscal quarter (as of July 31) or more frequently if events or changes in circumstances indicate the asset might be impaired.
 The Company performs impairment reviews for its reporting units, which have been determined to be the Company's operating segments or one level below the operating segments, using a qualitative assessment or a quantitative test.
-A qualitative assessment is performed when prior quantitative assessments have resulted in significant excess of fair value over the carrying value of a reporting unit, and consideration of qualitative factors allow the Company to conclude it is more likely than not that the fair value of the reporting unit refers to the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
+A qualitative assessment is performed when prior quantitative assessments have resulted in significant excess of fair value over the carrying value of a reporting unit, and consideration of qualitative factors allow the Company to conclude it is more likely than not that the fair value of the reporting unit remains greater than its carrying value.
+When performing a quantitative goodwill impairment test, the fair value of a reporting unit refers to the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
 To estimate the fair value, the Company uses a discounted cash flow model or estimated sales price for reporting units held for sale.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."
 The estimated fair value is then compared to the carrying amount of the reporting unit, including recorded goodwill.
 The Company is subject to financial statement risk to the extent that the carrying amount exceeds the estimated fair value.